autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 - **Scenario Planning to Validation**
   - Trajectory: Defines the desired positions, velocities, and accelerations which the Control Component will try to follow.
 Trajectory points are defined at intervals of approximately 0.1 seconds based on the trajectory velocities.
 - **Validation to Control Component**
-  - Trajectory: Same as above, with safety consideration.
+  - Trajectory: Same as above but with some additional safety considerations.

 ## How to add new modules (WIP)